Jaeyo/personal-archive/docs/how-do-i-use-it.md

 # How do I use it

 I found a fantastic article while surfing the Internet.
-I really want to learn this and leave it for a long time.
+I want to learn this and leave it for a long time.
 What do you do when that happens?
 Is it enough just to read it once?
 It wasn't to me.
 I don't have a good memory.
 I will remember what I read today properly tomorrow maybe, but there is no guarantee that it will be like that after a month.
 So this is how I use it.